Begin testing with one piece of curriculum

 Chapter 11 key questions

-- Do all our key faculty and staff regarding the CI have access to the CI Portal and CI Staging as needed?
-Have we all read the CI Portal User Guide, and understand the purpose, functions, and differences between the CI Portal and CI Staging?
+- Do all our key faculty and staff concerned with the CI have access to the CI Portal as needed?
+Have we all read the CI Portal User Guide, and do we all understand the purpose and functions?

 - Have we identified a piece of our curriculum we want to test, which has content documented from chapters 1-9 at minimum, from the Building a Curriculum Inventory Guidebook?

-- Have we communicated with our IT staff and/or vendor to explain our goals and timeline for testing CI data in CI Staging, prior to the upload beginning August 1?
+- Have we communicated with our IT staff and/or vendor to explain our goals and timeline for testing CI data prior to the upload beginning on August 1?

-- Have we reviewed the technical specifications and business rules on the Resources for CI Developers webpage?
+- Have we reviewed the technical specifications and business rules in the AAMC CI Technical User Guide?

 - Have we resolved any errors in our data file?
 Have we added additional curriculum to test so that have a CI data file that meets the technical specifications and business rules, and accurately and completely represents our curriculum?

 - Are our Verification and Accreditation Support Reports populating as expected?
 Are there any blanks or missing data we need to address?

 Log in to the Curriculum Community for additional resources, peer-to-peer conversations, and get your questions answered.